dmulyalin/ttp_templates/docs/ttp_templates/get.bgp_neighbors.md

 Returns normalized list of dictionaries, each dictionary has these keys:

 - 'name' - unique neighbor identifier composed as 'vrf_remote_address'
-- 'vrf' - VRF the BGP session belongs to
+- 'vrf' - VRF the BGP session belongs to or None if belongs to default/master/global VRF
 - 'state' - BGP session state (idle, connect, active, opensent, openconfirm, established)
 - 'peering_type' - peering relationship type: 'external' or 'internal'
 - 'remote_address' - IP address of the remote BGP peer